Social security contributions

 Monetary gifts or gifts given as benefits in kind received by residents are treated as taxable income if the value of such gift exceeds EUR 5,000 in a tax period.

-Gifts either monetary or as benefits in kind between spouses, a parent to their natural born or legally adopted children, or from children to their parents are exempt from income regardless of the amount or value of the gift.
+Gifts either monetary or as benefits in kind between spouses, a parent to their biological or legally adopted children, or from children to their parents are exempt from income regardless of the amount or value of the gift.

 See the Other taxes section of Kosovo’s Corporate tax summary for a detailed overview of property taxes.